 You may have problems eating, chewing or swallowing (dysphagia), have missing teeth or poorly fitting dentures, or pain in the mouth.
-These conditions can increase the risk of choking or food going down the wrong way and into the airway (aspiration) for some people.
-Minced & Moist food is recommended if you are not able to bite off pieces of food safely but are still able to chew food into smaller pieces that are safe to swallow.
+These conditions can increase the risk of choking or food going down the wrong way and into the airway (aspiration) in some people.
+Soft and bite-sized food is recommended if you are not able to bite off pieces of food safely but are still able to chew food into smaller pieces that are safe to swallow.